Port Erroll Harbour

 We hope you enjoy your visit and thank you for supporting us

-Port Erroll Harbour is one of the first concrete constructed harbours, this means that when the outer concrete is breached by the sea then erosion to the inner core occurs - this is the challenge that we continue to face in 2025 and beyond
+Port Erroll Harbour is one of the first concrete constructed harbours, this means that when the outer concrete is breached by the sea then erosion to the inner core occurs - this is the challenge that we continue to face in our efforts to ensure the harbour is there for future generations to enjoy

 This challenge will need us to raise a significant amount of money, apply for funding, get quotes, specifications etc. to repair the harbour - our aim is simple - "THE HARBOUR IS THERE FOR THE FUTURE"